 "Oh, Mr. Peregrine.
 Is something wrong?"
 Connie asked, waving politely to the man, who smiled warmly to the girl.

 "No, just wanted to see the young lad who helped you out.
 I couldn't help but overhear most of your conversation about that beaten ol' Trot."
-The man said, stepping past Vanilla to look over the Trotmobile that was parked near the fence.
+The man said, stepping past Vanilla to look over the Trotmobile parked near the fence.

 "An Earl Grey II.
 Don't see many models like this one anymore.
 Such a shame to think somebody chucked him into the ocean like that.
 Here, how about I give you a spare Sword frame to replace that scrappy one?"
 Peregrine turned to face Vanilla, who cocked his head as he heard the offer.

 "It's the technical term for parts.
-So what do you say, interested?"
+So, what do you say, interested?"
 The man asked again with a kind grin.

 "I don't know...
 I'd hate to just take something like that without being able to pay."
 Vanilla said, shaking his head.
 He was right to be concerned, he was quite aware of the fact he had no money on his person whatsoever.

-"Oh it's no problem at all.
+"Oh, it's no problem at all.
 But if you're really set on repaying me, maybe you could do a favor for a friend of mine."
 Peregrine said, adjusting his glasses slightly to focus them better.
 Vanilla thought for a second, then nodded.

 "Hey!
 Kain!"
 Peregrine turned and called out toward the right house.
 The door opened and a burly looking man in a wife-beater came out.